ToolShedTested

 Top Pick: DeWalt DCW210B 20V MAX Random Orbital Sander

 The DCW210B is a 5-inch brushless random orbital sander that runs on the same 20V MAX batteries as the rest of this list.
 Cordless is a genuine advantage here -- you're moving around a finished deck structure sanding handrail caps and stair treads, and a cord gets in the way.
 The variable speed dial goes from 8,000 to 12,000 OPM, giving you control over cut rate on different materials.
 The dust-sealed switch and rubber grip hold up to outdoor conditions.
-At around $79 tool-only, it's the most affordable item on this list and earns its place on every deck job I've finished.
+At around its current retailer price tool-only, it's the most affordable item on this list and earns its place on every deck job I've finished.

 Read our full best random orbital sanders of 2026 guide for all tested options.